 Fourth Grade Information Guide

-Health and Safety
+Health & Safety

 Students who are absent will receive their homework the following day and will have two school days from that day to complete the missing homework.
 (Example: If a student is absent Monday, the homework missed will be due on Thursday.)

-I am looking forward to walking alongside your families this year as we learn and grow together!
+I am looking forward to working with you this year!
 Please feel free to contact me with any questions or concerns you may have via email at firstname.lastname@example.org.
 Emails received after 7:30 pm will be returned the following day, however, I will return all emails received prior to 7:30 pm the day they were sent to the best of my ability.

 If you would like to set up a time to conference outside of formal conference times, please let me know and I will gladly do all I can to support your student and family to the greatest degree possible.